tencentyun/intlcloud-documents/yehe_doc/网络与CDN/专线接入/最佳实践/IDC 本地配置/静态路由配置指引/华为 NE 系列路由器_intl_en.md

 Direct Connect connects Tencent Cloud with the user IDC with a dedicated physical line.
 After configuring the Direct Connect gateway and dedicated tunnel on the Tencent Cloud side, users need to configure routes on the local IDC.
-Using the layer-3 sub-interfaces to connect to Tencent Cloud is recommended.

 >?This document only introduces the local routing configurations associated with Tencent Cloud Direct Connect.
 For other information, please see the local router documentation or consult your router provider.

 ## Routing Configuration